Making sense of the world through paint and prose

 What if the water doesn’t want to drown you?

 What if the edge between them is you — seen, contained, and finally allowed to exist as both?To me, Allotrope is about survival, but more than that, it’s about integration.
-The moment you stop splitting yourself apart and start recognizing the shape you’ve always held — not in spite of your contradictions, but because of them.
+The moment you stop splitting yourself apart and start recognizing the shape you’ve always held.
+Not in spite of your contradictions, but because of them.

 -